SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 #### Add Custom Data Input method.

-Select “Script/Command’ as Input Type and type in the external script name that would collect the metrics from the solace appliance.
+Select “Script/Command’ as Input Type and type in the external script name that would collect the metrics from the Solace Message Router.
 Note that <path_cacti> is a predefined variable that can be used.
 The input arguments for the script need to be both declared on the “Input String” and defined in the “Input Fields” section below.
 Similarly output expected form the script should be defined in the “Output Fields” section.
 This is used mostly as a placeholder and Cacti doesn’t do any validation on Output Field.

 ##### Data Input